boutiques/boutiques/README.md

   * `cardinality`
   * `optional`
   * `command-line-flag`
-* `outputs`: an array of outputs.
+* `outputs`: an array of objects with the following properties:
-  Output properties:
   * **`name`**, **`type`**, **`description`**: see description of input properties.
   * **`value-template`**
   * `command-line-key`, `cardinality`, `optional`, `command-line-flag`: see description of input properties.